mirabelleagency/PayrollDesk/MIGRATION_GUIDE.md

 The system has three main data entities:

 1. **Models** - Roster of payment recipients with their metadata
-2. **Schedule Runs** - Monthly payroll cycles generated for a specific month/year
+2. **Payroll Cycles (ScheduleRuns)** - Monthly payroll cycles generated for a specific month/year
-3. **Payouts** - Individual payments within a schedule run with status tracking
+3. **Payouts** - Individual payments within a payroll cycle with status tracking

 ## Migration Approaches